Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

 The above explanation also sheds light on why inefficient adoption occurs \textit{if and only if} there are significant delays in bargaining.
-Intuitively, if the equilibrium adoption decision is bounded away from efficiency, then it cannot be the case that both types of the seller trade immediately.
+Intuitively, if the equilibrium adoption decision is inefficient, then it cannot be the case that both types of the seller trade immediately.
 This is because otherwise, both types must trade at the same price and the seller can capture all the gains from adoption, providing him a strict incentive to make the efficient adoption decision.
-If the adoption decision is approximately efficient, then the probability with which the seller does not adopt must be arbitrarily close to zero.\footnote{In our model, inefficient adoption is caused by the hold-up problem, so the seller will not adopt when his adoption cost is greater than the social benefit.
+If the adoption decision is approximately efficient, then the probability with which the seller does not adopt must be arbitrarily close to zero when $c<\theta_2-\theta_1$.\footnote{In our model, inefficient adoption is caused by the hold-up problem, so the seller will not adopt when his adoption cost is greater than the social benefit.
 This implies that inefficiency can only take the form of under-adoption.} Since inefficient delay \textit{cannot} occur when the seller has a low cost, the welfare losses from delay must be negligible from an ex ante perspective.

-\paragraph{Adoption Probability \& Welfare:} First, we provide sufficient conditions under which an increase in the social benefit from adoption lowers the probability of adoption and leads to a longer expected delay, which we measure by $1-\mathbb{E}[e^{-r \min \{\tau_s,\tau_b\}}]$. \begin{Corollary} For every $\theta_1$, $\theta_2$, and $c$ that satisfy
+\paragraph{Adoption Probability \& Welfare:} We provide sufficient conditions under which an increase in the social benefit from adoption lowers the probability of adoption and leads to a longer expected delay. \begin{Corollary} For every $\theta_1$, $\theta_2$, and $c$ that satisfy